Dobefu/DLiteScript/docs/content/docs/standard-library/global/dump.md

 +++
 title = 'dump'
 linkTitle = 'dump'
-description = 'Outputs the value and type of arguments for debugging.' weight = 0 draft = false
+description = 'Output the value and type of variables for debugging.
+Display detailed variable information including data types.
+Part of the global namespace.' weight = 0 draft = false
 +++